Young playwrights take their stories to the stage

 Casandra Kennedy has wanted to be a writer since before she could read or write.

 "I would come up with stories to tell my siblings and parents.
 That was before I could write," the Bradshaw Mountain High School senior said.

-Casandra earned second place at the Prescott Center for the Arts second annual 2012 Young Playwrights Festival for her play "Shampoo."
+Casandra earned a second place at the Prescott Center for the Arts Second Annual 2012 Young Playwrights Festival for her play "Shampoo."
 She is a member of the BMHS Advanced Drama class, and said both her parents, Cathleen and Kevin Kennedy, are "huge readers."

 "'Shampoo' is what you need after 'Grease' and 'Hairspray,'" she said, referring to lighthearted musical productions set in the '50s and '60s.

-She ran the script past a couple of her friends, asking them if it made sense, if it worked, and was it funny, then sent it in.
+She ran the script past a couple of her friends, asking them if it made sense, did it work, and was it funny, then sent it in.